Experience High School in the USA

 School day: Normally 7:30 to 14:30

-The USA offers two exchange programs: Classic & Select High School.
+The USA offers two exchange programs: Classic (with the Classic Area Request option) & Select High School.
 With our Classic Programs, students will live with a local host family and go to a local school, while Select gives the additional option to choose the exact school region they go to.
-Learn about our exchange programs in the USA and find the right one for you.

 The American high school experience is an enriching academic and cultural immersion.
 But you’re probably wondering, will it be like in the movies?
 Choose a Select program to find a school in a location that will give you this experience.
 There’s a possibility you will be joining clubs, voting for a homecoming queen, and cheering for classmates on the field, on the stage, and on report card day.